2.0 Stamped Stationery

 Refund procedures for unused printed postage, postage purchased but not printed, and postage lost due to postage evidencing system failure varies by product category.
 See 9.0 for refund procedures.

-For mailpieces with shortpaid or unpaid postage found in the mailstream, manual and automated processes are used to detect and verify the discrepancy.
+For mailpieces with shortpaid or unpaid postage found in the mailstream, both manual and automated processes are used to detect and verify the discrepancy.
 Comparisons of the piece characteristics captured within the mail processing network will be matched against the characteristics affirmed by the customer to identify where a potential postage discrepancy exists.

-c.
-When a mailer's cumulative revenue deficiency increases during the 7-day period due to additional mailpieces being identified as shortpaid or unpaid.
+- Following notification, the customer‘s cumulative revenue deficiency increases during the 14- or 10-day period due to additional mailpieces being identified as shortpaid or unpaid.

 Mailers may print a date correction or additional postage indicium directly on the mailpiece or on a USPS-approved label under the following conditions.